10 Best Top-Dwelling Fish for Your Aquarium

 Bottom dwellers are quite popular because they cruise around the bottom of the fish tank and clean up any food scraps from the ground.
 To balance out your aquarium, try adding some top-dwelling fish that will feed from the surface and fill the upper third of your fish tank.

 A cheap and easy surface dweller to start off our list is Nannostomus eques, also known as the hockeystick or diptail pencilfish.
 Their common names came from their slanted swimming style in which the head points toward the surface and the tail dips down at a 45-degree angle.
 They like to drift along the surface looking for tiny foods (like crushed up flakes or baby brine shrimp), so avoid having high flow near the top of the aquarium.
 As a docile schooling fish, they feel most comfortable in a group of six or more brown pencilfish and readily get along with other peaceful community fish of similar size.
+For more information, read our full article on pencilfish.

 If you naturally gravitate toward oddball fish, take a look at Gasteropelecus sternicla.
 Their body is shiny silver, narrow, and curved like the blade part of a hatchet.
 They tend to surf around the water surface with their fins out like little wings, looking for small foods floating up top.
 As with most surface dwellers in this list, they are excellent jumpers and always seem to find the smallest crack in your aquarium top to leap out of.
 Because many of them are wild-caught specimens, make sure you get a group of at least six silver hatchetfish that are not malnourished, and consider proactively treating them for ich or white spot disease.